diivyaa5/Kshitij/README.md

 ## 🤝 Contributing

-We welcome contributions!
-If you'd like to enhance Kshitij, feel free to fork the repo, create a branch, and submit a pull request.
+We welcome contributions from developers, designers, content writers, and travel lovers!
+Here's how to get involved:

+Fork this repository

+Create a feature branch

+Commit your changes

+Open a pull request with a brief description

+Let’s make digital tourism more engaging, together.
 ## 📩 Contact

-For any queries or collaborations, reach out at [devjani1454@gmail.com]
+For collaboration or queries, feel free to reach out:
+Email: diivyaagohil058@gmail.com